 Lorie-Gay’s teaching career began very early in dance as she assisted her sister Melody-Lynn in Assiniboia, Weyburn and surrounding area.
 She became a Registered Ballet Teacher with the Royal Academy of Dance, a Member of the Canadian Dance Teachers Association (Stage and Ballet Divisions), and was the first dance teacher is Saskatchewan to bring ADAPT exams to the province.
 She also became Saskatchewan’s youngest examiner at the age of 24 and completed her full membership with the Scottish Dance Teachers’ Alliance.
 To date, she has put students through all these professional exams as well.

 As well as her devotion to teaching, Lorie-Gay kept busy with Dance, not only in Saskatchewan, but across Canada.
 She is a C.D.T.A.
 Examiner in the Saskatchewan Branch for Stage (Tap & Jazz) as well as the only Saskatchewan Examiner for Ballet in the CDTA.
 She is the Ballet Chairman and has given many hours of volunteer time to the C.D.T.A.
 Sask.
 Branch Executive.
 She brought the C.D.T.A.
 Ballet to the Sask.
 Branch 15 years ago and was the first teacher to offer the ballet exams to her students.
-She has been Saskatchewan’s representative at the Canadian National Committee Meetings for ballet and jazz for the past nine years; and she has been National Stage Consultant for the past four years.
-Lorie-Gay sits on the Board of Directors for the Conexus Arts Centre in Regina.
+She has been Saskatchewan’s representative at the Canadian National Committee Meetings for ballet and jazz in the past, and has been a National Stage Consultant.
+Lorie-Gay has also sat on the Board of Directors for the Conexus Arts Centre in Regina.
 She has been at the Centre as it has been going through its’ renovation process and has strongly promoted the Conexus Arts Centre as a facility to welcome the youth; our future artists.
 For many years she was involved with choreographing the Souris Valley Theatre for Estevan Tourism, and enjoyed working with local and out-of-town talent.
-She has been the founder of the Drewitz Dance Camp held for the last 25 years out at Moose Mountain Provincial Park, and the local Ballet Summer School Extravaganza for Major Ballet Students in Western Canada.
+She was the founder of the Drewitz Dance Camp held for the last 25 years out at Moose Mountain Provincial Park, and the local Ballet Summer School Extravaganza for Major Ballet Students in Western Canada.
 She has adjudicated festivals throughout Canada in Edmonton, Brampton, Ottawa, Toronto and throughout Saskatchewan.
 She has taught workshops for students and teachers, sharing her knowledge and love of dance with others.

-Although her dancing takes her many places, she always enjoys coming home to her husband Don, and her son Robbie.
+Although her dancing takes her many places, she always enjoys coming home to her husband Don, her son Robbie and hos wife Ashley and her two Grand daughters, Rylee and Teagan.
 They have given her the support to help her achieve her dreams.
 She also feels her success has come from her parents, family members, friends, fellow colleagues, dance parents, and all her “other children”; her dance students.

 On teaching, Lorie-Gay says: “Teaching dance is like creating a work of art and their is a special bond between the teacher and the student of loving and being loved.
 You hope that along the way you have given them something special to take with them on their journey of life.